 Address: 10065 Donner Pass Rd, Truckee, CA 96161

 Journey to the historic town of Truckee, located on the outskirts of Lake Tahoe, and discover its rich history.
-Wander down the quaint streets, window shop at the adorable stores, and savor a bite to eat at one of the many delightful restaurants.
+Wander down the quaint streets, window shop at the adorable stores, and savor a bite at one of the many delightful restaurants.
 Enjoy a unique and fascinating experience exploring this stunning mountain town.

 Truckee is home to many historic buildings.
 But the highlights are the Truckee Hotel, the Pioneer Mercantile Building, and the Truckee Jailhouse.
 Visitors can take a self-guided walking tour and learn about its famous sights:

 - Truckee Hotel.
 The oldest hotel in town, once a stop on the Pony Express.